 - Diabetes

-- As in the rest of the U.S., the incidence of diabetes in New Jersey has steadily risen since 1994.
+- As in the rest of the U.S., the incidence of diabetes in New Jersey has risen since 1994.

 - Obesity

-The portion of the population that is obese has risen steadily and now stands at over 25%. - Asthma

-The rate of hospitalizations for acute asthma has not changed significantly since 2000. - Premature Death
+The portion of the population that is obese has risen steadily, reaching 25% in 2013. - Asthma The rate of hospitalizations for acute asthma has decreased since 2009, falling below 2000 levels by 2014. - Premature Death

-The number of years of potential life lost in New Jersey due to preventable causes has decreased. - Incidence of Poor Mental Health From 2000-2009 New Jersey residents reported that on average they experienced poor mental health (e.g., stress, depression) roughly one out of ten days. - There are no significant disparities in health outcomes across racial and ethnic categories. - Disparities in Diabetes
+The number of years of potential life lost in New Jersey due to preventable causes has decreased. - Suicide Rates

+The suicide rate among New Jersey residents has risen since 2009. - There are no significant disparities in health outcomes across racial and ethnic categories. - Disparities in Diabetes

+The disparity in rates of Type 2 Diabetes has narrowed since 2000 between people classified as White, Hispanic, Black, and Asian. - Disparities in Asthma